farcasterxyz/contracts/docs/docs.md

 The username state transitions when users take certain actions:

-- `preregister` - minting a new username during the reservation period
+- `preregister` - minting a new username during the reservation period from the preregistrar
 - `register` - minting a new username after the reservation period
 - `transfer` - moving a username to a new custody address
 - `renew` - paying the renewal fee on a renewable username